ivoronin/posse/README.md

 - `txqlen` - Transmit queue length.
 Env var `TXQLEN`.
 Optional.
 Defaults to 16.
 - `rxqlen` - Transmit queue length.
 Env var `RXQLEN`.
 Optional.
 Defaults to 16.
 - `hz` - Frequency in Hz at which the disk writing and reading operations are performed.
 Must be equal to `hz` value on the remote host.
 Env var `HZ`.
 Optional.
 Defaults to 10.
-- `stat` - Interval between periodic stats reports.
+- `stats` - Interval between periodic stats reports.
 Env var `STATS`.
 Optional.
 Defaults to '60s'.
 Set to 0 to disable reports.
 - `maxstale` - Number of stale reads before declaring peer dead.
 Env var `MAXSTALE`.
 Optional.
 Defaults to 5.

 ## Performance